derekthatcher/climbnz/ReadMe.md

 A Chrome extension for [climbnz.org.nz](https://climbnz.org.nz) that calculates average grades, quality ratings, and displays a color-coded grade distribution chart.

+Navigate to a crag view page, and click the extension to get a popup.

 ## Features
 - **Visual Grade Distribution:** A bar chart showing the count of climbs from Grade 10 to 35.
 - **Color Coding:** - Green (<20)